 - Create a product plan that is optimized for both feature candidate value and cost to implement.

-Once teams have a reliable product plan based on data rather than “gut decisions,” creating successful products with the benefit of entire-team collaboration is easy.
+Once teams have a reliable product development strategy and plan based on data rather than “gut decisions,” creating successful products with the benefit of entire-team collaboration is easy.
 Obo also enables stakeholder surveys to draw out insights from the product team and others to test and validate these insights, and then apply them to help make the best fact-based decisions for product success.

 “As a career-long product manager and leader, I’ve witnessed many products succeed and fail.
 Many successes come from simply luck.
 But luck doesn’t scale, and traditional tools just help teams build the wrong product faster,” said John Garrish, VP Product at Obo.
 “Obo’s approach is uniquely scalable and efficient.
 It provides a common language for everyone involved in the product decision-making process and has the potential to transform how businesses run.”